 These sessions are held in real time and can feel more personal than phone calls or text-based online therapy.

-Though these video therapy chats may feel very similar to Zoom and Skype, the therapist will use a more specialized platform that is HIPAA compliant to ensure your privacy as a patient.
+Though these video therapy chats may feel very similar to Zoom and Skype, the therapist will use a more specialized platform that is compliant with the Health Insurance Portability and Accountability Act (HIPAA) to ensure your privacy as a patient.

 Keep in mind

 Video therapy isn’t a substitute for emergency services.
 In the event of a mental health emergency — if you’re thinking about harming yourself or someone else — call the National Suicide Prevention Lifeline at 988.